LibreDrop-ORG/libredrop/README.md

   Each transfer shows a progress bar with percentage and can be cancelled.
   Progress is visible on both sending and receiving ends.
-The app automatically retries sending if the connection drops until the transfer completes or is cancelled.
-Transfers now use WebRTC data channels for greater reliability.
+The app automatically retries sending if the connection drops until the transfer completes or is
+    cancelled.
+Transfers now use WebRTC data channels for greater reliability through the `flutter_webrtc` 0.14 plugin.
 - A Settings screen lets you pick the folder used to store transfers and the choice persists between launches.